semalpatil/simple-intro-to-pytorch/README.md

 Now if you are anything like me your first obvious reaction will be, "Wait, when we are solving any real life problem, what is the guarantee that the relation between input and output is always linear, what if y depends on the $5^{th}$ power of some input variable".
 It turns out that even that problem is very similar and simple.
 Let us consider a single variable problem that involves a higher power of the input variable.
-  $y = mx^{3} + c$  </br>
+  $`y = mx^{3} + c`$  </br>
  OR in Python syntax  **y = 5.2 * x ** 3 + 31**

    The trick here is to synthesize multiple variables from a single variable, using powers.
-For example even if we know that there is only one input variable x, we can say that this equation really has 4 input varibles, x, $x^{2}$, $x^{3}$, $x^{4}$ .
-If you are really paying attention, you may ask "why $x^{4}$ ?".
+For example even if we know that there is only one input variable x, we can say that this equation really has 4 input varibles, x, $`x^{2}`$, $`x^{3}`$, $`x^{4}`$ .
+If you are really paying attention, you may ask "why $`x^{4}`$ ?".
 I am just trying to emphasize the point that in real life scenarios you may not know if the relation between input involves a power of 3 or power of 4.
 So let us take a guess and let us go with 4.
 Any powers that are not involved will get an almost ZERO coefficient and hence will not be used.
 So if you really think, now its again the same problem as above; it is a simple linear regression with 4 input variables.
 We will first see the non sklearn way of achieving it and the use the proper sklearn way of doing the same thing.

 ```python